Protocol: ECOG – EA5162

 Please Note: Below is partial eligibility, for full eligibility requirements, please contact the Genesys Hurley Cancer Institute Research Department at (810)762-8181, (810)762-8079 and/or (810)762-8038.
 Thank you!

-- Patient must have a pathologically-confirmed diagnosis of non-squamous, non-small cell lung cancer (NSCLC).
+- Participants must have a pathologically-confirmed diagnosis of nonsmall cell lung cancer (NSCLC).

-- Patient must have advanced disease, defined as – either stage IV disease, stage IIIB disease not amenable to definitive multi-modality therapy, or recurrent disease after a prior diagnosis of stage I-III disease.
+- Participants must have advanced disease – either stage IV disease, stage IIIB disease not amenable to definitive multi-modality therapy, or recurrent disease after a prior diagnosis of stage I-III disease.

-- Patient must not have any unresolved toxicities from prior therapy greater than CTCAE grade 1 at the time of registration, with the exception of alopecia and grade 2 prior platinum-therapy–related neuropathy.
+15. No unresolved toxicities from prior therapy greater than CTCAE grade 1 at the time of starting study treatment, with the exception of alopecia and grade 2, prior platinum-therapy–related neuropathy.